Viva Zapata! 1952 on DVD

 **MESSAGE TO OUR CUSTOMERS**

-To help do our part during these uncertain times in the world and to help encourage Social Distancing.
+To help do our part during these uncertain times in the world and to help encourage health and wellness.
 We at classicmoviereel.com have lowered the cost of all store items for a limited time.
 We have also implemented additional coupons and savings on the site in addition to lowering the pricing.
-We truly believe Movie Watching is a terrific way for families to be together and share memories.
-We wish you all the very best of health and wellness during the upcoming weeks.
-God Bless, CMR
+We truly believe movie watching is a terrific way for families to be together and share memories.
+We wish you all the very best of health and wellness during these challenging times.

 Buy More - Save More!
 For a Limited Time Save 10% off Orders of $15, 15% off Orders of $25, 20% off Orders of $35 and 25% off Orders of $50 or More!!